 For the Benefit of Tower Climbers

-Currently, any political lobbying that is done is for the benefit of the Carriers or Turf Vendors.
-Neither Subcontractors nor Tower Climbers have their own truly independent organization that can lobby for the needs of those at the bottom of the food chain.
-As more Subcontractors and Tower Climbers join CWA, we will build a worker-led powerful coalition that can advocate for a real safety apprenticeship program, can lobby for Department of Labor funds for training, and can have a free and independent voice in this very profitable and important industry.
+Currently, any political or regulatory lobbying that is done is for the benefit of the corporations at the top of the industry: Carriers, Tower Companies and large Turf Vendors.
+Tower Climbers lack our own truly independent organization that can lobby for the needs of those at the bottom of the food chain.
+As more Subcontractors and Tower Climbers join CWA, we will build a worker-led powerful coalition that can advocate for a real safety apprenticeship program, can lobby for Department of Labor funds for training, and can have a free and independent voice calling for much-needed changes to this very profitable and important industry.

 The National Labor Relations Act guarantees your legal right to join or form a union without interference, restraint or coercion from your employer.
 The relevant sections of National Labor Relations Act are summarized as follows on the website of the National Labor Relations Board: